Same-sex marriage in Newfoundland and Labrador: Court ruling

 Some officiants, including mayors Claude Elliott of Gander and Jerry Dean of Botwood, said that they would refuse to officiate at such ceremonies.
-The Provincial Government warned its civil marriage commissioners, such as mayors or justices of the peace, that they must perform these marriages or resign, as the marriages are now legal.
+The provincial government warned its civil marriage commissioners, such as mayors or justices of the peace, that they must perform these marriages or resign, as the marriages are now legal.
 This mirrored an earlier move by the Manitoba Provincial Government.
 This was widely criticised by conservative and fundamentalist Christian groups.
 Desiree Dichmont, a marriage commissioner, resigned from her post following the legalisation of same-sex marriage in the province, citing her religious beliefs.
-She later filed a complaint with the province's human rights commission arguing that she had been unfairly discriminated against because of her religion.
+She later filed a complaint with the Newfoundland and Labrador Human Rights Commission, arguing that she had been unfairly discriminated against because of her religion.
 The commission determined in 2015 that the province had been justified in terminating her appointment.
 Dichmont died in 2016, age 90, and lawyers representing her estate appealed the decision.
-In January 2021, Supreme Court Justice Vikas Khaladkar ruled in favour of the human rights commission and agreed that the Provincial Government had the right to require her to resign unless she agreed to perform marriages to all couples.
-Khaladkar ordered Dichmont's estate to pay costs to the province and the human rights commission.
+In January 2021, Supreme Court Justice Vikas Khaladkar ruled in favour of the commission and agreed that the provincial government had had the right to require her to resign unless she agreed to perform marriages to all couples.
+Khaladkar ordered Dichmont's estate to pay costs to the province and the commission.

 Gordon Young, an evangelical pastor of the First Assembly Church of St. John's, asked the Newfoundland and Labrador Court of Appeals in February 2005 to allow him to appeal the ruling that legalized same-sex marriage.
 While Young had standing in the case because he was granted intervenor status, his appeal did not proceed.

 Provincial legislation

+The Constitution Act, 1867 (Loi constitutionnelle de 1867; ᐱᖁᔭᕐᔪᐊᖅ ᐱᖁᔭᖓᓂ, Piqujarjuaq Piqujangani; Tshishe-Utshimashkuessiu-mashinaikan) is universally interpreted as giving provinces jurisdiction over only the solemnization of marriage, while all other aspects, including capacity to marry, are under federal jurisdiction.
+On this basis, the Parliament of Canada can legislate on the substantive law of marriage, as it did in 2005 with the Civil Marriage Act.